 Sow Indoors in February in North Florida

-The last frost date for Zone 8 is April 1st, but North Florida gardeners can get a jump on spring by starting the following seeds indoors:
+The last frost date for Zone 9 is in February, but it pays to be cautious considering how eratic our weather has been.
+North Florida gardeners may prefer to get a jump on spring by starting the following seeds indoors:

 - cantaloupe